cwi-dis/igor/igor/plugins/readme.md

 Some are more examples that you should copy and adapt to your own need, or use as inspiration.

 Plugins take their name (for use in `plugindata`, for example) from the name they are installed under.
 So you can install multiple independent copies (for example as _say_ and _sayInBedroom_) and use different plugindata to control each copy of the plugin.

+## Plugin Structure

+### pluginname.py

+A plugin can be implemented in Python.
+Then it must define a function `igorPlugin(pluginName, pluginData)` which is called whenever any method of the plugin is to be called.
+This function should return an object on which the individual methods are looked up.
+The `igorPlugin` function is called every time a plugin method needs to be called, but it can of course return a singleton object.
+See the _watchdog_ plugin for an example. _PluginName_ is the name under which the plugin has been installed, and _PluginData_ is filled from `/data/plugindata/_pluginname_`.

+Accessing `/plugin/pluginname` will call the `index()` method.
+Accessing `/plugin/pluginname/methodname` will call `methodname()`.
+The method is called with `**kwargs` encoding the plugin arguments, and if there is a `user` argument there will be an additional argument `userData` which is filled from `/data/identities/_user_/plugindata/_pluginname_`.

+On plugin import a number of global variables are added to the module to allow access to Igor:

+- `DATABASE` is the XML database
+- `DATABASE_ACCESS` is the higher-level database accessor
+- `COMMANDS` is where the `/internal` methods live
+- `WEBAPP` is the web.py _Application_ object

+### scripts

+A plugin can be (partially) implemented with shell scripts.
+Accessing `/pluginscript/pluginname/scriptname` will try to run `pluginname/scripts/scriptname.sh`.

+Scripts get an environment variable `IGORSERVER_URL` set correctly so they can use the _igorVar_ command easily.

+Each argument is passed to the script (in Python notation) with `igor_` prepended to the name.

+The per-plugin data from `/data/plugindata/_pluginname_` and (if the _user_ argument is present) the per-user per-plugin data from `/data/identities/_user_/plugindata/_pluginname_` is encoded as a Python dictionary and passed in the `igor_pluginData` environment variable.

 ### database-fragment.xml